 Tammy McDonnell is an activist, advocate, and survivor leader based in the Commonwealth of Pennsylvania.
-Ms. McDonnell presently serves as a Behavioral Health Technician at Daybreak Solutions, a drug and alcohol treatment facility.
+Ms. McDonnell presently serves as a Youth Advisor for Covenant House, a comprehensive services program for homeless and at-risk youth.
 She also works at Pegasus Therapeutic Riding Academy, where she handles therapy horses and takes care of the facility’s other basic needs.
 This is where Ms. McDonnell finds her peace.

 Ms. McDonnell was previously an Outreach Worker for Covenant House of Pennsylvania in Philadelphia, where she worked to prevent homelessness in the local youth population.
 In this role, Ms. McDonnell’s efforts strived to ensure that all youth have their basic needs met.
 This included providing aftercare services to former Covenant House residents in addition to engaging in street-level outreach activities.